Share

 SOLE generates all object grants and revokes based on what you define in the Snowflake object configuration.
 It looks at the configuration and updates the object to match the configuration.

-To revoke all accounts on a share, you can define an empty list in the Snowflake object configuration.
-This will revoke all accounts set on the share, including those defined outside SOLE, as the following example shows:
+You can define an empty list in the Snowflake object configuration to revoke all accounts set on the share, including those defined outside SOLE, as the following example shows:

 shares: